The Head Gardener

 Dogs Swimming with Tennis Balls

 The cats provide quality cat-company in the garden, too.
 Dearly departed cats like Jerome, Stumpy and Mugsy are always popping up in older photographs.
 Tiger is the current senior feline.
 Unfortunately the last couple of years have seen more departures than arrivals.
-We've farewelled Fluff-Fluff (you guessed it - he's fluffy!) is a supreme gardening cat.
-Three young siblings (Percy, Histeria, and Lilli-Puss), socialised feral cats, have enjoyed a wonderful life being cared for properly in the country.
+We've farewelled Fluff-Fluff (you guessed it - he was fluffy!), who was a supreme gardening cat.
+Three young siblings (Percy, Histeria, and Lilli-Puss), socialised feral cats, enjoyed a wonderful life being cared for properly in the country.
 But, being of feral descent, they weren't as long lived as I'd hoped.
 Some years ago I found little Minimus as a kitten, wild in the woodshed - her home base is Pond Cottage, my pretty garden shed-with-a-bed.
 Our youngest house cats is black Buster, an elegant girlie who dances on her toes when happy.
 Alas, we 'lost' Tiddles, her sister - a puzzle.
 Our country cats are free ranging, and we suspect Tiddles was rather excessively so.
 Then there are the Freds - two identical twin tabby boys, nearly one year old.
 They're so funny.

-Of course cats have come and gone - some into the garden underneath a memorial tree, while some have sadly disappeared.
+Earlier cats are resting underneath memorial trees.
 Two of my most beautiful cats, Smoocher and Beige-Puss, were taken after short, shining lives.
 One, Big Fat Sifter, went AWOL in the prime of his life.
 He'd stay inside just long enough to check out food possibilities, and was the champion killer of hay barn rodents and rabbits in the back paddock.
 Is he still out there, sifting around?

 Gardener At Work